-Take my raised ivy geranium bed.
-Periodically, the geraniums spill over onto the walkway and I need to cut them back.
+Take my raised asparagus fern bed that needs to be cut back a few times each year.
 Every time I assess the task, I estimate it will take 20 minutes at most.
 But it always takes at least twice that long.
 By the time I'm done, I'm "trashed" as we call it in my household.

 Inspired by The Slow Internet Movement, when I tackled the task a few weeks ago, I doubled my 20-minute time estimate.
-Forty minutes is more than I can handle stress-free at one time, so I cut back half the geraniums on Saturday and the other half on Sunday.
-Sure, the box looked odd for 24 hours—like half of a buzz cut—but no one seemed to notice.
+Forty minutes is more than I can handle stress-free at one time, so I cut back half the ferns on Saturday and the other half on Sunday.
+Sure, the box looked odd for 24 hours, but no one seemed to notice.
 Not only did I spare myself burnout, but I truly enjoyed the activity both times.

-Now I've taken that "slow lane" mentality and applied it to other tasks by consciously doing them more slowly.
-But unless I'm vigilant, out of habit, I still find myself moving quickly.
-And a lot of the time, this scurrying around is for no apparent reason!
-When I realize this, I take a deep breath, and repeat the words of the Chinese sage Lao Tzu: "Doing nothing is better than being busy doing nothing."
+Unless I'm vigilant, I'll slowly speed up until, soon, I'm moving at full speed.
+Often, this scurrying around is for no apparent reason!
+When I realize this, I take a deep breath and repeat the words of the Chinese sage Lao Tzu: "Doing nothing is better than being busy doing nothing."

 3. Stimulate your parasympathetic nervous system.
 The autonomic nervous system—sometimes called the involuntary nervous system-—regulates many bodily systems without our conscious direction, such as the circulatory and respiratory systems.
 Two of its three branches are the sympathetic nervous system and the parasympathetic nervous system.